By-Laws of the Calgary Junior Chess Centre (Last Amendment Date: June 14th, 2020)

-(d) The president shall work with the local junior coordinator to prepare the dates/location/tournament director of Calgary junior chess events (i.e. tournaments, etc).
-The president shall show up and make sure these events are run successfully.
+(d) The president shall work with the local junior coordinator to prepare the dates/location/tournament director of Calgary junior chess events (i.e. tournaments, etc.).
+The president shall make reasonable efforts to ensure that these events are run successfully.

-(e) The president shall determine the format of the Calgary Junior Chess Club championship cycle.
-However, the president must allow the current or immediate former CJCC Champion to play in qualifying tournament (i.e. candidate match, 2-champions match) for CJCC Closed Championship.
-The proposed cycle will run for 2 years.
-The CJCC president shall get the club to provide cash prizes or funding to the champions (knockout, club, undisputed, and closed) to represent the club in tournaments outside the city.
+(e) The president shall determine the format of the CJCC championship cycle.
+The CJCC president shall determine cash prizes or funding to the champions (knockout, club, undisputed, and closed) to represent the Club in tournaments outside the city.

 (f) The president shall appoint a chairman and two members in formation of any ad hoc committee (commission).